EugenMayer/docker-sync/README.md

 **So the result**: No difference between shared and not shared.
 That's what we want.
 And thats faster then anything else.

 ## TODO
- - probably use alpine linux for the sync container, to minimize its size
+ - Probably use alpine linux for the sync container, to minimize its size
  - Do we have windows support? :)
- - i bet you find something! :)
+ - I bet you find something! :)

 ## Other usages with docker_sync